zgod89/team-ttl-dashboard/README.md

 # ThatTriathlonLife — Team Dashboard

 A private, invite-only race tracking and team coordination platform for ThatTriathlonLife athletes.
-Built to replace WhatsApp race planning with a purpose-built tool that automatically tracks IRONMAN, 70.3, and triathlon events worldwide.
+Built to replace WhatsApp race planning and group chats with a purpose-built tool that automatically tracks IRONMAN, 70.3, and triathlon events worldwide.

 ---